desicoder2021/build-react-projects/README.md

 # Build React Projects

 In this repo, you'll find the starter files and the finished files for the React Apps that we make in the courses:s

+# To Start

+Clone this repo.
+Or you can fork it so that you can track your progress in your own repo.

+1. Clone it: git clone https://github.com/desicoder2021/build-react-projects.git

+Each application has its own folder.
+In each app folder is a finished and start folder.
+You can see the final app or start working in the start folder with the following steps:

+1. cd into a folder
+2. Install dependencies: npm install or yarn
+3. Start the React app: npm start or yarn start